luke-nielsen/guardian-mind-website/README.md

-# Guardian Mind Website
+# Screen Pigeon Website

-Welcome to the Guardian Mind website repository!
+Welcome to the Screen Pigeon website repository!
 This repository contains the files for our static site, which is designed to provide information about our services and facilitate online donations.

 ## Directory Structure